 Children must never be given or shown a volunteer's cell phone or other device.
-If the need arises, Adult Volunteers may use cell phones to contact parents or need other assistance.
-Other use of cell phones is strongly discouraged when serving in Children's Ministry.
+Adult Volunteers may use cell phones to contact parents or if they need assistance.
+Other use of cell phones is strongly discouraged when serving in the Children's Ministry.